johnfactotum/foliate/README.md

 ### Flatpak

-There's no Flatpak package for the `gtk4` branch yet.
+Foliate is available on [Flathub](https://flathub.org/apps/details/com.github.johnfactotum.Foliate).

 For developement with Flatpak, use [GNOME Builder](https://wiki.gnome.org/Apps/Builder) to open and run the project.

 ### Snap